Podcasts like Overdue

 Website Apple Spotify YouTube

 A Podcast for Casual Bookworms Everywhere.
 Every week, join co hosts Meaghan & Shirin as they share their thoughts & opinions about books and their adaptations-the good, the bad & the crappy of it all.
+Do they have any expertise?
+No. Are they going to tackle all that the literary world has to offer anyway?
+You bet.
 New episodes drop every Friday.MORE Producer/Network Fully-Booked: Literary Podcast

 Email ****@fully-booked.ca